wavelet-eda/quark/quark-go/README.md

 4. Run `$ ./task build` to build the project into `<PROJ_DIR>/build/exe/quarkc` (if on Windows the executable will have the `.exe` file extension)

 To clean your build area, run `$ ./task clean`.
 The gitignore has been configured to ignore the task executable so there's no need to delete that file.

+# Package Structure

+The compiler has 3 packages right now.

+- `pkg/quarkc` is where the application itself lives.
+This is the main package.
+Most code shouldn't live here.
+- `quark` is where front end language data structures are.
+This includes the AST and relevant metadata
+- `parser` is where the parser and lexer live.
+The go code is generated from the antlr g4 files.
+The parse_tree_converter module is for converting raw parse trees to proper `quark.AST`.